misudashi/systems/2 CAPS/Music/City Pop.md

 ## City Pop

-City pop (シティーポップ) is a sub-genre of J-Pop, itself inspired by occidental pop & rock (The Beattles, Beach Boys, ..).
-It was born on the late 70s, and reached its apogee in the 80s , before declining.
+City pop (シティーポップ) is a sub-genre of J-Pop, itself inspired by occidental pop & rock (The Beatles, Beach Boys, ..).
+It was born in the late 70s, and reached its apogee in the 80s, before declining.
 Lately, it gained back in popularity because of the Internet, and especially TikTok *via* different trends.

 ## Artists I like from City Pop
 - [[Miki Matsubara]]